Food Culture in San Marino

 New-Year-only pork sausage, so soft it spreads like pâté, over tiny lentils that still pop.
 The sausage fat emulsifies into the lentils - no olive oil required.

-Available 31 Dec-6 Jan at any butcher; eat standing up.
-Budget
+Available 31 Dec-6 Jan at any butcher.
+Eat standing up.

 Crescia Sfogliata